 …While Some Nibs Go Up-Market

-Because steel was a critical resource in the U.S., many lesser pen makers, among them Conklin, David Kahn Inc., and Morrison, began fitting their pens with gold nibs.
+Because steel was a critical resource in the U.S., many lesser pen makers, among them David Kahn Inc. and the Morrison Fountain Pen Company, began fitting their pens with gold nibs.
 They were fortunate because the price of gold in America remained relatively stable, floating at about $35.00 per Troy ounce from late 1941 to the end of 1945.
 With an average nib weighing approximately 0.5 to 0.6 gram, the value of the gold in most third-tier nibs was 40¢ or less, a rise in cost that was relatively easy to absorb.
 A few manufacturers, notably Esterbrook, began producing nibs of a less costly silver-palladium alloy.
-Shown to the left is an Esterbrook 8668 nib.
+Shown to the left is a silver-palladium Esterbrook 8668 nib.

 As can be seen from some of the pens illustrated in this article, some third-tier manufacturers managed to stick with steel.
 It is reasonable to conjecture that these companies had determined that continuing to use stainless steel for nibs and mild steel for clips would not exceed their allotment under WPB regulations.

 Material Restrictions Lead to Changes, but That’s Not Always a Bad Thing!